MPs leaving Parliament

 Overview

-We understand that if you have not been returned following the General Election, this will be a difficult time.
-We will work with you to navigate the departure process as smoothly as possible.
+If you have not been returned following the General Election, this will be a difficult time so we will help you to navigate the departure process as smoothly as possible.

 All guidance contained within the General Election section is subject to change.